NastyEthan/PythonServe/notes.md

 * Microtransactions
 * Free games/apps
 * cosmetics/pay-to-win/paywall to functionality

 # 5.2 Video 1
+* How does one empower themself in a digital world?
+One empowers themself in a digital world by using their access to technology to progress society.
+They can do this by gathering resources to help others, to write code helping others, or to organize ideas
+* How does someone empowerd help someone not empowered?
+Someone can use their resources to help raise funds for others to help give then access to digital devices.
+* Is red tape blocking digital empowerment?
+Red tape does block digital empowerment, but it also helps empower others.
+Red tape is complicated because in order to fix red tape, one must use more red tape in the government to resolve those differences.
+Therefore it is necessary in order to help advance digital empowerment.

 * Internet access varies between socioeconomic, geographic, and demographic characteristics, as well as between countries
 * The digital divide refers to differing access to computing devices and the internet, based on socioeconomic, geographic, or demographic characteristics
 * The digital divide can affect both groups and individuals